 Be sure to exhibit some contrast in sizes also, don’t plant all puny vegetation or all tall ones.
 Mix and match small plants with floppy tall grasses and perennials.

 All the plants for rock gardens should be able to tolerate a well-drained soil.
-The water will tend to seep through and percolate through the soil between the rocks, in sunny weathers and you have some pretty dry conditions - so these plants should preferrably be drought tolerant also.
+The water will tend to seep through and percolate through the soil between the rocks, in sunny weathers and you have some pretty dry conditions – so these plants should preferably be drought tolerant also.

 In summary try bringing some variation in the below three aspects

 - Color of flowers & foliage

 - Plant Sizes

 Do this planning before you go to the nursery.
 Once you are at the nursery go about picking the plants that fit into your scheme.

 Use two to three plants of the same variety to give a more flowing look.
 Using different types of plants in a small area will end up looking really messy and discontigous.
 For example, if you plan on using scotch moss and wood spurge, plant 4 scotch mosses along with 2 wood spurge in a small patch.

 Some good plants for rock garden are as below ( r stands for recommended)